elise-p/the-ain-verse/README.md

 - **Filter Repositories:** Use the search bar (usually located above the repository list) to type and filter repositories by name, description, or topics.
 - **"Pspspsps" Cat:** Hover over or click the "pspspsps" text in the introductory paragraph to hear cat sounds and see its mood change.
 - **Repository Previews:** If a repository card has a GitHub Pages site, click on the card (not the action icons) to open a preview modal.
 Click the "×" button or outside the modal content to close.
+- **Live Issues Sidebar:**
+  - Click the vertical tab on the left edge of the screen (styled with an accent color, e.g., `salmon red` in light theme, `teal` in dark theme) to open/close the "Live Issues" sidebar.
+  - Use the search input within the sidebar to filter issues by keywords or labels (e.g., `bug`, `label:enhancement`).
+  - Click on repository names to expand or collapse their respective issue lists.

 ## 📜 Changelog